unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 So the first step in any Pentest - whether it's Network or Web - (besides OSINT!) - is __Intelligence Gathering__.
 That includes [Footprinting](http://www.infosecwriters.com/text_resources/pdf/Footprinting.pdf) and [Fingerprinting](https://en.wikipedia.org/wiki/TCP/IP_stack_fingerprinting) hosts, servers, etc. If you want to learn more about the proper procedures and steps then I suggest you read the [PTES Technical Guidelines](http://www.pentest-standard.org/index.php/Main_Page).

-Since the __Mr.Robot__ VM is being hosted on my PC using a [Bridged Adapter](https://www.virtualbox.org/manual/ch06.html#network_bridged) over VirtualBox, we will go ahead and scan my network to see if we can't get the IP.
-To do so, type in `netdiscover` in our terminal.
+Since the __Mr.Robot__ VM is being hosted on my PC using a [Bridged Adapter](https://www.virtualbox.org/manual/ch06.html#network_bridged) over VirtualBox, we will go ahead and scan our network to see if we can't get the IP.
+To do so, type in `netdiscover` in your terminal.

 ```console
 root@kali:~# netdiscover